molgenis/molgenis-py-consensus/README.md

 should be moved to the `input` folder of this tool (`molgenis-py-consensus`).
 The error file can be send to the labs after the export is done.

 By running the process_result_files.sh script, the renaming, moving to output and input folders as mentioned above is done automatically.
 This script also produces a file with counts per file.

 Now go to the `preprocessing` folder of this tool and run `PreProcessor.py`.
 Make sure your config file is correctly set.
 This script creates the file `vkgl_comments.tsv` in the output folder of the pipeline.

+## 2. Get a test server
+For the next couple of steps you want to make sure you don't mess up the production server.
+That's why it's best to get a copy from the production server to make sure everything works perfectly fine before you wipe production data.
+Set this server as host in using the `mcmd config` command.

-## 2. Add last export to history table
+## 3. Add last export to history table
 At this point, please make sure you transported the lines of the previous consensus table to the history table.
 To do so, do the following.